Sparse random hypergraphs: Non-backtracking spectra and community detection: Functionals on Galton-Watson hypertrees

 \subsection{A top-down approach: Galton-Watson transforms}

-We now introduce another point of view on tree functionals, which recovers the same result as the previous section, but without being able to prove the martingale property in Proposition \ref{prop:martingale_correlation}.
+We now introduce another point of view on hypertree functionals, which recovers the same result as the previous section, but without being able to prove the martingale property in Proposition \ref{prop:martingale_correlation}.

 \paragraph{Galton-Watson transforms} From Definition \ref{def:gw_tree}, it is clear that the law of a Galton-Watson tree $(T, \rho)$ only depends on $\sigma(\rho)$.
 For a functional $f: \cG_* \to \dR$, we can therefore define its \emph{Galton-Watson transform} $\overline f: [r] \to \dR$ via